 Cell Phone Service - Trying to explain cell phone service in Costa Rica hurts my brain just thinking about it.
-However, the Real Costa Rica - cell phones web site has a very good summary of the current issues - but even then it's still confusing.
+However, the Costa Rica Guide website has a very good summary of the current issues - but even then it's still confusing.
 All the U.S. providers like ATT and Sprint handle international calling a little differently if you're bringing your cell phone.

 For the record, a phone with texting capability can be handy.
 ATT in the United States, for example, can arrange an inexpensive international texting plan just for the time you are on vacation (assuming ATT is your provider).
 As iPhone users, my wife and I pay a small fee to ATT for 50 outgoing text messages.
 Incoming text messages are free.
 I use my smart-phone email system only when there is WiFi access at a hotel or restaurant (tons of places have free WiFi).
 I turn off "data roaming" on my phone and I turn my phone completely off much of the time - which can cut down on random incoming phone calls.
 Then I can turn my phone on once or twice a day and get messages.
 If someone needs to talk to me by phone instead of by email or text, they can email or text me first about the subject so I can see if it's critical.
 International texting is more forgiving in this system and much cheaper.
 But all cell phone provider services are not the same.
 Talk to your cell phone provider about your phone\email\Internet options.
 And be sure and tell close friends NOT to call you for the time you're gone.